Everything you need to know about working as an disability support worker

 WRITTEN BYAllison Roos

 Becoming a disability support worker is a fulfilling and impactful career path that requires compassion, dedication, and a genuine desire to improve the lives of individuals with disabilities.
-While formal qualifications such as a CHC33021 Certificate III in Individual Support (Disability) or a CHC33021 Certificate III in Individual Support (Ageing & Disability) can enhance your credentials, the core attributes of empathy, patience, and strong communication skills are essential in this role.
+While formal qualifications such as a CHC33021 Certificate III in Individual Support (Disability) or a CHC33021 Certificate III in Individual Support (Ageing & Disability) can enhance your credentials, the core attributes of empathy, patience, and strong communication skills are essential to start working as a Disability Support Worker.

 Disability support workers play a vital role in providing essential care, support, and assistance to individuals with disabilities, enabling them to live as independently as possible.
 They foster an inclusive environment that promotes clients’ wellbeing, confidence, and social participation.
 Let’s explore some key aspects of this rewarding career and why it may be the right choice for you.